Swabians: Ostsiedlung

 During the 18th century East Colonisation, many Swabians were attracted by the Austrian Empire's offer of settling in East European lands which had been left sparsely populated by the wars with Turkey.
 These ethnic German communities came to be known collectively as the Danube Swabians, subdivided into such groups as the Banat Swabians, Satu Mare Swabians and others (although the name "Danube Swabians" was applied also to German settlers of non-Swabian background).

-Swabians settled also in eastern Croatia (Slavonia and Syrmia), and southern and western Hungary, including part of what is now Serbia and Romania (the Danube Swabians, Satu Mare Swabians, Banat Swabians and Swabian Turkey) in the 18th century, where they were invited as pioneers to repopulate some areas.
+Swabians settled also in eastern Croatia (Slavonia and Syrmia), and southern and western Historic Hungary, (these territories now belonging to Serbia and Romania -the Danube Swabians, Satu Mare Swabians, Banat Swabians and Swabian Turkey) in the 18th century, where they were invited as pioneers to repopulate some areas.

 They also settled in Russia, Bessarabia, and Kazakhstan.
 They were well-respected as farmers.

-Almost all of the several million Swabians were expelled from Hungary, Romania, and Yugoslavia during the period 1944–1950, as part of the ethnic cleansing against their German minorities.
+Almost all of the several million Swabians were expelled from Croatia, Hungary, Romania and Serbia during the period 1944–1950, as part of the ethnic cleansing against their German minorities.
 There still are Swabians living near the city of Satu Mare in Romania, who are known as Satu Mare Swabians.